hardscrabble/hardscrabble.github.io/_posts/2015-04-03-how-to-jekyll-from-ios.md

     * You will be asked what the commit message should be.
     * The workflow will then create the file in your repo and, upon success, offer to open that file on GitHub.

-If you have any problems or ideas, please open an issue on the project's GitHub repo: <https://github.com/maxjacobson/github-pages-editorial>
+~~If you have any problems or ideas, please open an issue on the project's GitHub repo: <https://github.com/maxjacobson/github-pages-editorial>~~ (I deleted the repo)

 [Editorial]: http://omz-software.com/editorial/
 [Publish Jekyll Post]: http://www.editorial-workflows.com/workflow/5838419494174720/XyeFJfsyXwE